New Jersey Cerebral Palsy Attorneys

 Call us at (732) 440-3089 to speak with one of our attorneys today.

 Far too many cases of Cerebral palsy are caused by medical malpractice.
-At Levinson Axelrod, P.A., our team has been providing clients with the assistance they need for more than 75 years, and have successfully recovered more than $1 billion in verdicts and settlements for our clients over that time.
+At Levinson Axelrod, P.A., our team has been providing clients with the assistance they need for 80 years, and have successfully recovered more than $1 billion in verdicts and settlements for our clients over that time.
 Contact us today to speak with one of our medical negligence lawyers who handle cerebral palsy so we can help you recover the compensation you and your child need and deserve.

 Symptoms and Causes of Cerebral Palsy